Skip to main content

 Bystander Intervention for Alcohol-Serving Staff

-For almost a decade, Make Your Move!
+For over a decade, Make Your Move!
 Missoula has been training bartenders to intervene to prevent sexual violence.
 Alcohol is frequently used to perpetuate sexual violence, so bar staff play an important role in keeping our community safe.

 During this training, staff will learn: